Computing

 Intent

 At New Pasture Lane Primary School, our computing curriculum is designed to equip pupils with the knowledge, skills and understanding they need to thrive in an increasingly digital world.
-Using the Kapow Primary Computing scheme, we deliver a broad, balanced and progressive curriculum that meets the requirements of the National Curriculum.
+We deliver a broad, balanced and progressive curriculum that meets the requirements of the National Curriculum.

 Our intent is to ensure that all pupils: